- Normal precautions

 On 17 July 2019, WHO declared the Ebola outbreak in the Democratic Republic of the Congo a Public Health Emergency of International Concern (PHEIC).
 This reflects the possible increased national and regional risks of the current epidemic.
 As a neighbouring country, Rwanda is considered at risk.
 The Government of Rwanda is prepared and continues to monitor the situation.
 There are currently no restrictions on travel across borders.
 Please stay informed.
 The latest updates can be found on the World Health Organisation's website.

 Additional information on COVID-19 can be found via the following links:

 vide advance notice of intention to travel to Rwanda to the Rwandan Ministry of Health and may need to comply with quarantine procedures for a period of 21 days before onward travel within or through Rwanda is permitted.

 Because there is no Irish Embassy or Consulate in Rwanda, we’re limited in the help we can offer you in an emergency.
 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-If there is an emergency, or if you need help and advice, you can contact the Irish Embassy in Kampala in Uganda or our Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+If there is an emergency, or if you need help and advice, you can contact the Irish Embassy in Kampala in Uganda or our Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.